-Working at the state legislative level to create tax credits or other incentives for parents
+- Working at the state legislative level to create tax credits or other incentives for parent

 After the meeting, the RCCIP “Core Team” — which includes local officials like Cloquet Community Development Director Holly Hansen and Carlton County Commissioner Dick Brenner — will reconvene to refine the ideas discussed at the meeting and develop a “community solution action plan” that can then be implemented to help address the shortage over the next two years.

 “The discussion tonight allows for some opportunities for ways the community can support and assist providers,” Steckelberg said.
 “There were some creative ideas how the community can form a partnership between the public and private child care providers to help meet the needs of families.”